-“I say then: walk in the Spirit, and you shall not fulfill the lust of the flesh.”
-Galatians 5:16
+He commands "Walk in the Spirit, and you shall not fulfill the lust of the flesh."
+Gal 5:16

 This means that we need to live every day seeking to be led by The Holy Spirit.
 Love's role in all this is that it is the natural result of a child of God who is seeking to walk in the Spirit.